 Some faucets come with additional features that can simplify installation and streamline your daily bathroom routine.

 - Touchless activation: While public restrooms have been using touchless technology for some time, your home can also benefit.
 These small, black sensors are built into the base of some faucets, allowing you to control flow without turning handles or lift levers.
-Touchless activation is a bit more expensive, but you cut down on germs, cleaning, and water waste.
+Touchless activation is a bit more expensive (expect to pay at least $50 more), but you cut down on germs, cleaning, and water waste.

 - Drain hardware: All sinks need drains, which require a device to cover and control the water flow.
 However, not all faucet kits come complete with drain hardware, so double-check specifications to determine if you’ll need to purchase drain stoppers separately.